Chick lit

+While the concept of "chick lit" has become outdated in developed-world English language literature, the term, and regional derivations of it, continue to be widely used to describe and analyse popular women's literature in other languages and other parts of the world.

-Origins of the term
+Origins and derivations of the term

 In 1992, Los Angeles Times critic Carolyn See was probably the first to spot that a new style of popular women's fiction was emerging.
 Though she didn't use the term chick lit, in a review of Terry McMillan's Waiting to Exhale, the critic noted that McMillan's book was not "lofty" or "luminous" but was likely to be highly commercially successful.
-Carolyn See wrote, "McMillan’s new work is part of another genre entirely, so new it doesn’t really have a name yet.
+Carolyn See wrote, "McMillan's new work is part of another genre entirely, so new it doesn't really have a name yet.
 This genre has to do with women, triumph, revenge, comradeship."